Lilly7084/TEC-Redshift-Disk-Specification/README.md

-# TEC Redshift Disk Specification (Revision 002)
+# TEC Redshift Disk Specification (Revision 003-multi-session)
 [The original specification](https://github.com/Rami-Sabbagh/TEC-Redshift-Disk-Specification) was written by Rami Sabbagh.
 I decided to fork this project and clean up the layout a little bit, so someone looking to implement this in software can go about it in a more linear fashion.

 One discovery I made  is that the uncompressed solution data is **exactly the same** as the .SOLUTION format used by the game, which explains the redundant `PB039` in the header, and might help me figure out the purpose of some of those unknown bytes and ints.

+*Changes made for this branch (multi-session) include:* Reducing readable bit planes from 8 to 4, and allowing multiple files to be written to a single disk

 # Reading the image file
 The solution data is stored directly on the image using a method called *steganography*.
 To read out the image, implement this code in your preferred language:

 ```
-Allocate a bit stream with [width * height * 3] slots
+Allocate a bit stream with [width * height * 12] slots
-For each bit plane in the image, from LSB to MSB:
+For each of the four readable bit planes, starting at LSB:
 	For each pixel in the image (Left to right, then top to bottom):
 		Add lowest bit of red channel to bit stream
 		Add lowest bit of green channel to bit stream